 New York may have the Cronut, but Liverpool has the Cruffin.
 This baked beaut was the invention of the Baltic Bakehouse.
 Priding themselves on top-notch sourdough bread and amazing cakes and pastries, you can choose from a Mr Whippy or lemon cruffin, or maybe have a sneaky slice of their wonderfully named Crack Pie.

 The recently opened Peaky Blinders Bar brings a little bit of the BBC’s 1920s drama right onto the streets of Liverpool.
 From the wonderfully nostalgic brick façade of the building, to the rumoured “hangover free” Pilsner Urquell (though they aren’t guaranteeing this one!)
 Plus with giant pictures of Tom Hardy and Cillian Murphy on its walls, what’s not to like?

 Serving up little plates of Italian loveliness, Salt House Bacaro is the ideal place to have a sharing meal to have with your travelling companions.
-From Pizzettes (mini pizzas), charcuterie as well as fish, meat and pasta, pair with a Negroni and you’re onto a winner.
+From Pizzettes (mini pizzas) to charcuterie, meat and fish to pasta, pair your meal with a Negroni and you’re onto a winner.